Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Introduction

 \subsection{Key results}

 Motivated by these considerations, we systematically incorporate spin-curvature coupling on hyperbolic lattices.
-To this end, we first analyze the isometries of the Poincaré disk model, which provides the continuum embedding for hyperbolic lattices and thereby determines the symmetry structure of the system.
-This, in turn, facilitates the construction of spinor fields via the irreducible representations of the projective $\mathrm{SU}(1,1)$ group, $\mathrm{PSU}(1,1)$, explicitly realized through the associated Killing vectors, as detailed in Secs.~\ref{Irreducible_representations} and~\ref{section_spinors}.
-As we then show, Dirac fermions in this space therefore coupled to the geometry via the spin connection, yield a finite density of states at zero energy for any finite curvature (Sec.~\ref{section_densityofstates}), with the form $\rho(0)\sim |R|^{(D-1)/2}$, consistent with general scaling arguments, which sheds light on the apparent universality of weak coupling instabilities of Dirac fermions coupled to the hyperbolic space~\cite{Inagaki-review-1997}.
-To construct the discrete form of the spin connection on an arbitrary hyperbolic lattice, as a first step we find the explicit form of the discrete translation and rotational symmetries of the hyperbolic lattice characterized by the Schl\"{a}fli symbols $\{p,q\}$, given by Eqs.~\eqref{eq:discrete-rotation} and~\eqref{eq:discrete-translation}, respectively.
-Using this result, by employing the approach in Ref.~\cite{DiscreteSpinConnection} to the hyperbolic space, we finally arrive to the main result of the paper, the form of discrete spin connection, as shown in Sec.~\ref{LatticeDiracFermions}, which in the continuum limit minimally couples to Dirac fermions.
+The symmetry analysis of the Poincaré disk~\cite{Kobayashi1972,Helgason2001,Ratcliffe2019} identifies the isometry algebra, its principal-series continuum basis, and its action on Dirac spinors, as summarized in Secs.~\ref{Irreducible_representations} and~\ref{section_spinors}; further representation-theory details are collected in App.~\ref{app:principal-series-details}.
+As we then show, massless Dirac fermions in this space couple to the geometry through the spin connection, yielding a finite density of states at zero energy for any finite curvature (Sec.~\ref{section_densityofstates}), with the form $\rho(0)\sim |R|^{(D-1)/2}$, consistent with general scaling arguments, which sheds light on the apparent universality of weak coupling instabilities of Dirac fermions coupled to the hyperbolic space~\cite{Inagaki-review-1997}.
+To construct the discrete spin connection on an arbitrary hyperbolic lattice, we first derive the explicit rotational and translational symmetries fixed by the Schl\"{a}fli symbols $\{p,q\}$, given by Eqs.~\eqref{eq:discrete-rotation} and~\eqref{eq:discrete-translation}, respectively. \begingroup Building on these discrete symmetries, we derive the lattice spin-connection factor from the spinor transformation law and implement it as a spin-dependent link factor.
+We then examine the consequences of this construction in a nearest-neighbor tight-binding model on finite $\{10,3\}$ hyperbolic graphs.
+This model should be viewed as a minimal lattice realization of the geodesic spin-connection link structure, rather than as a systematically derived discretization of the full continuum Dirac operator.
+Numerical calculations performed using the kernel polynomial method (KPM) yield a robust finite-resolution zero-energy DOS enhancement, whereas the corresponding reference model without the spin-connection link factor remains strongly suppressed.
+The result is qualitatively consistent with the continuum prediction, but its magnitude and detailed energy dependence are lattice dependent; see Figs.~\ref{fig:DOS_spin_connection_generations}--\ref{fig:saturation-vs-N} and Table~\ref{tab:GC-floor}. \endgroup